-- Do not terminate your service with your existing company before initiating service with the prospective new company.
+- Do not terminate your service with your existing company before initiating new service with another company.

 - Companies may charge their customers fees to recover the costs that they incur in providing number portability.
 Ask the new company whether it charges any number portability fees and whether those fees can be waived.

 - Companies may not refuse to port a number because a consumer has not paid for porting.